masnapp/zabbix/README.md

     default = "cos-cloud/cos-97-lts"
 ```

-And then add the following to your `terraform.tfvars` file and replace values with your requirements.
+And then add the following to your `terraform.tfvars` file and replace values with your requirements:

 ```terraform
 vm_name = "ZABBIX-HOST"